cdk53/OperatingSystemsTermProject/README.txt

    for printing to the screen or printing to a printer.
  Changes for Lab 3
  - Added a new color scheme to BlackDOS (Red foreground, gray background).
- - Added the ability to read and write from a floppy disk
+ - Added the ability to read and write from a floppy disk Changes for Lab 4
+ - Added ability to load and run programs
+ - For Lab 4, currently runs the fib program

 Running The Lab: